HolmesLab/holmeslab/docs/PCX/scan-session/email-payment.md

  Steps to Add Your Card to Apple Wallet Manually
 • Open the Wallet app on your iPhone.
 	• Or go to Settings > Wallet & Apple Pay.
 • Tap "+" (Add) in the upper-right corner.
 • Choose "Credit or Debit Card".
 • Tap "Enter Card Details Manually" (usually an option if you don’t scan the card).
 • Enter:
 	• Card Number
 	• Expiration Date
 	• CVC (Security Code)
 • Tap Next.
 • Apple will attempt to verify the card:
 	• You may be prompted to verify via SMS, email, bank app, or a phone call.
 	• Follow the instructions provided by your bank or card issuer.
 • Once verified, the card will be added to your Wallet, and you can use it with Apple Pay

 ![icon](android_icon.png) Steps to Add Your Card to Google Wallet (Android Phone) Manually
 • Open Google Wallet
 • Find and open the Google Wallet app.
 (If it’s not installed, get it from the Play Store: Google Wallet)
 • Tap “Add to Wallet” or the “+” Button
 	• Located at the bottom or lower-right corner of the screen.
 • Choose “Payment card”
 • Tap on "Payment card" → "New credit or debit card"
 • Enter Card Details
 • You can either:
 	• Use the camera to scan your card, or
 	• Tap “Enter details manually” and type:
 		• Card number
 		• Expiration date
 		• CVC (security code)

 Let me know if you have any questions or concerns!
-- Kaley

-—

-Kaley (she/her)
-Study Coordinator
-Psychiatric Connectomes Project
-holmeslab.bhi@gmail.com
-(848)-228-3894